 You can also take organized day trips from the city to some of the spots below.
 Or, if traveling with a group, you can rent a bus with GOGO Charters and visit the places that way!

 Driving Time: 45 minutes

-It is a popular surfing destination and has a seemingly endless network of trails through the protected lands of Laguna Coast Wilderness Park’s coastal canyons of 20,000 acres.
+It is a popular surfing destination and has a seemingly endless network of trails through the protected lands of Laguna Coast Wilderness Park’s 20,000-acre coastal canyons.

-There are an abundance of biking, hiking, running, and even diving opportunities depending on which trails you take.
+There is an abundance of biking, hiking, running, and even diving opportunities depending on which trails you take.